 Asheville Best Gem Mine

 My sister has been traveling to Asheville for years as her in-laws have a home there.
 She knows about all of the hidden gems in the area, including Asheville Best Gem Mine.
 Your kids will love this excursion, and you will, too!
 The gem shop offers several different options for your little miners.
 They will use their sifter to find their gems!
-The entertainment lasts for at least an hour, and they will also receive a “rock ID card” to learn all about the gems they find.
+The entertainment lasts at least an hour, and they will also receive a “rock ID card” to learn about the gems they find.
 They’ll get to pick out a polished stone from the gift shop and go home with their bag of gems.
-There is an indoor and outdoor mine option that are weather-dependent.
+There are indoor and outdoor mine options that are weather-dependent.

 We didn’t make it to Tube World this trip, but you should definitely put it on your itinerary.
 Tube World is located in Maggie Valley and is an amazing place to see snow and tube!
-Sessions start at $30 and there is a minimum 42” heigh requirement.
+Sessions start at $30, with a minimum 42” height requirement.

 Mountain Play Lodge

 We also had to skip the Mountain Play Lodge as it was closed due to COVID, but I highly recommend it!
 Think Bay & Bee, but mountain style!
-This is a great option when the weather isn’t the best, and you need to get the wiggles out!
+This is a great option when the weather isn’t the best and you must get the wiggles out!
 Daily admission starts at just $8/child.